 Maine River Flow Advisory Commission Meets in Augusta

-AUGUSTA, MAINE —The State’s River Flow Advisory Commission met today in Augusta to discuss ice conditions and flood risk across the state.
+AUGUSTA, MAINE — The State’s River Flow Advisory Commission met for the second time this season today in Augusta to discuss ongoing ice conditions, snowpack, streamflow, groundwater levels, and flood risk across the state.

 “We’re looking at a later than normal spring, with the highest potential for flooding in about two to four weeks,” said Robert Lent with the Maine office of the U.S. Geological Survey.

 Although temperatures are expected to be above normal into this weekend, the National Weather Service predicts lower than normal temperatures beginning next week.